 Adult Gerontology Acute Care Nurse Practitioner

 Consistently ranked among the best in the country, our innovative Acute Care program aligns your individual career goals with your clinical experiences—arranged for you in the nation’s most renowned academic health centers, research institutions, and community hospitals.

-We prepare acute care nurse practitioners for the management of patients with specialized health care needs.
-You’ll develop expertise in physical assessment, complex clinical decision making, diagnostic and interventional procedures, prescriptive knowledge, and patient care management across the continuum of acute care services, from critical care to discharge to the patient’s transition back into their community.
+We prepare acute care nurse practitioners for the management of acutely ill, traumatically injured, and chronically complex patients.
+Program graduates develop expertise in physical assessment, complex clinical decision making, diagnostic and therapuetic interpretation, performance of advanced procedures, prescriptive knowledge, and patient care management across the continuum of acute care services, wherever acutely ill or medically complex patients are found.